Table of Contents

 How to Export Contacts From LinkedIn Sales Navigator

-LinkedIn Sales Navigator is an alternative to LinkedIn Premium.
+LinkedIn Sales Navigator is LinkedIn's premium prospecting product, built for sales teams who need advanced search filters and lead management tools beyond what a standard account offers.
 If you upgrade your LinkedIn Account, you can choose to upgrade to Sales Navigator to unlock a variety of sales and analytics tools to make it easier to build connections with your clients.

 The contacts saved to your Sales Navigator account are even more important than those on a standard profile.
 Sales Navigator contacts are critical to your business because they are often the primary way you'll communicate with those customers.